mhetrepooja-22/Blinkit-Analysis/README.md

 # Blinkit-Analysis
-An interactive Power BI dashboard analyzing Blinkit’s sales performance across outlet types, sizes, and tiered locations.
+An interactive Excel dashboard analyzing Blinkit’s sales performance across outlet types, sizes, and tiered locations.
 It highlights key metrics like total sales, item types, and customer ratings to uncover trends and support data-driven decisions in retail and e-commerce operations.

 <p align="center">